voceconnect/cms-press/readme.txt

 3. Editing a `Game Review` post.

 == Changelog ==
+= 0.1.8 =
-= 0.1.7 =
+* actually fixing the searchable return for dynamic content types to always be boolean = 0.1.7 =
 * fixing issue with loading of dynamic content types from caching before class is defined
 * fixed is_searchable return for dynamic content types to always be boolean